 - Prioritize your goals – Assess the value of each task and define which ones are important and which ones can make way for another time.
 Prioritize tasks and be flexible to include any important ones if they come in your way

 - Make a schedule – Create a plan and write down how long will each task take

 - Organize your materials – Organize all your stuff that will help to complete the tasks

 - Delegate skills – Decide what you want to delegate and choose suitable persons to delegate responsibility.

 - Reward yourself – To encourage consistent improvement to acknowledge your efforts and reward yourself at regular intervals

-- Maintain work-life balance – It is essential to maintain a healthy work-life balance because it will ultimately lead to improved organizational skills.
+- Maintain work-life balance – It is essential to maintain a healthy work-life balance because it will ultimately lead to improved organizational skill.